Food that makes us sick

-What can a consumer do to assess that the produce that they are buying at the store or farmers market?
+What can a consumer do to evaluate the produce they are buying at the store or farmers market?
 Is it worth the money that they are asked to spend on it?
-Well, recently, in my workshops I started teaching people how to use a Refractometer to asses food quality.
+Well, recently, in my workshops I started teaching people how to use a refractometer to assess food quality.
 How a refractometer works is that it measures dissolved solids in a liquid.
 The dissolved solids measured in the sap from fruit or veggies are plant sugars, vitamins, minerals, amino acids, and hormones.
 This is a tool that has been around for a long time.
 People who brew their own beer or make wine usually have one lying around.

 The technique to using this tool is pretty straight forward.
 There are tons of YouTube videos that can show you how to start, but this is how it works: